Path integrals for stochastic hybrid reaction-diffusion processes: Construction of a spatially discretized hybrid path integral

 \section{Construction of a spatially discretized hybrid path integral}

-We now use the operator method recently introduced in \cite{Bressloff21b} to construct a path integral representation of the spatially discretized hybrid system (\ref{sh}).
-Taking the continuum limit then yields a functional path integral for the stochastic hybrid RD Eq. (\ref{swdiff}), which can be used to develop various weak noise approximations, see sections 4 and 5.
-For convenience, we ignore boundary effects by taking $x\in \R$ in Eq. (\ref{swdiff}) so that the lattice in Eq. (\ref{sh}) is $\calJ=\Z$.
+In this section we construct a path integral representation for the spatially discretized hybrid system (\ref{sh}).
+We proceed by adapting the spinor representation introduced in Refs. \cite{Chen15,Li16} within the context of gene networks.
+For convenience, we ignore boundary effects by taking $x\in \R$ in equation (\ref{swdiff}) so that the lattice in equation (\ref{sh}) is $\calJ=\Z$.
 Alternatively, we could take $x\in [0,L]$ and impose periodic boundary conditions so that $\calJ$ is finite.
-In both cases, the discrete Laplacian is given by Eq. (\ref{dL1}) for all $i\in \calJ$ and is thus independent of the environmental state.
-In order to develop the basic theory we focus on the case of two discrete states, $N(t)\in \{0,1\}$ as exemplified by the adsorption model of Sect.
-II.A.
+In both cases, the discrete Laplacian is given by equation (\ref{dL1}) for all $i\in \calJ$ and is thus independent of the environmental state.